Business Gas Suppliers

 Source: AquaSwitch’s Business Gas Supplier rankings

-*Many of the thousands of reviews Octopus Energy receives come from their domestic customers.
+*Many of the thousands of reviews received by Octopus Energy, E.ON, and British Gas receive thousands of reviews from domestic customers.

 To find the best business gas supplier, look at the industry giants.
 According to Ofgem, these are the biggest British business gas suppliers: